dylans0ng/dylans0ng.github.io/_posts/2023-01-22-how-excel-can-change-your-life.md

 By learning Excel, you can gain conclusions from data and make decisions that will benefit your business.

-## Excel is a very useful skill in the job market
+## Useful skill in the job market
 Learning Excel opens the doors to many different opportunities.
 You don't even have to be a complete whiz in it!
 Just knowing the basics can get you somewhere.

-## Excel lays the foundation of learning other skills
+## Lays the foundation of learning other skills